sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 To help with managing changes to the generated manifests, you can provide customizations that will be used when creating the Kubernetes manifests.
 Copy the viya-visuals/templates/vars_usermods.yml file to viya-visuals/vars_usermods.yml, and then edit the file.
 You can enter any of the following values and override the defaults:

 ```
 # The directory where manifests will be created.
-Default is "manifest"
+Default is "manifests"
-#SAS_MANIFEST_DIR: manifest
+#SAS_MANIFEST_DIR: manifests

 # The Kubernetes namespace that we are deploying into.
 Default is "sas-viya"
 #SAS_K8S_NAMESPACE: sas-viya